 I hope you found a few new gems to make your experience on Cape Breton Island truly incredible.

-In case you missed them, here are the other two posts in this best-of things to do in Nova Scotia:
+Here are the other posts in this series of best things to do in Nova Scotia:

 Here are my favorite resources for planning a trip to Cape Breton Island:

 - Cape Breton Island Tourism at cpisland.com

 - Trip Advisor for Cape Breton activities and reviews, and tours on its sister website, Viator

 - Nova Scotia guidebook from Lonely Planet; I LOVED this guidebook for my trip

 I also highly recommend equipping your Nova Scotia road trip with a GPS.
 It saved us so many headaches.
 Rural driving is generally peaceful and relaxing, except when you can’t find a road sign!
 We love our Garmin GPS.

 - EAST COAST Road Trip: Toronto to Nova Scotia

 - Romantic Getaways in EASTERN CANADA